US civil rights leader Dolores Huerta accuses Cesar Chavez of sexual assault

 The second time, Huerta said, she was forced to have sex with him "against my will, and in an environment where I felt trapped."
 Both encounters resulted in pregnancies that Huerta chose to keep secret, arranging for the children to be raised by other families.

+The statement was published on social media by the National Chavez Center, which is dedicated to preserving his legacy and run by Andres Chavez, one of his grandchildren.

+"We carry our own memories of the person we knew.
+Someone whose life included work and contributions that matter deeply to many people," the Chavez family said.

-The Cesar Chavez Foundation, which preserves memorials including his California gravesite, said it would work with the UFW to create confidential channels for those who may have been harmed by Chavez to share their experiences and seek support.
-REUTERS
+The Cesar Chavez Foundation, which preserves memorials including his California gravesite, said it would work with the UFW to help those who may have been harmed by Chavez to share their experiences and seek support.

+Prominent U.S. Latino groups swiftly condemned Chavez on Wednesday.
+The Congressional Hispanic Caucus said in a statement it would support "renaming streets, post offices, vessels, and holidays that bear Chávez' name to instead honor our community and the farmworkers whose struggle defined the movement."
+Local leaders moved to erase his name from streets and other sites.

+Voto Latino, a Latino voter advocacy group, said in a statement that Chavez' "heinous actions cannot and must not erase the work of the thousands of women, men, and families who built the farmworker movement."